 Agriculture has been a pillar of the Kirksville community since 1841.
 Kirksville is located in Adair County and is 567 sq. miles.
 The majority of farms in Adair County are family owned.
 Below are facts about the agriculture in Adair County:

-· Average value of crops sold per acre for harvested cropland: $108.97
+- Average value of crops sold per acre for harvested crops: $108.97

-· Average age of principal farm operators: 57 years
+- Average age of principle farm operators: 57 years

-Other Industries which fall under our Agriculture Pillar are located in the City of Kirksville’s Industrial Park.
+Other Industries which fall under our Agricultural Pillar are located in the City of Kirksville’s Industrial Park.
 This park was recently named a certified AT&T Fiber Park in May 2012.